Understanding Major Depressive Disorder

 • Your depressive symptoms make it difficult to function day-to-day

-Here are some ways to offer support:
+Here are some ways to offer support to someone with depression:

 • Listen without trying to fix: Sometimes the best thing you can do is simply be there.